saasbook/hw-agile-iterations-1/docs/checkpoint1/understanding-the-code.md

 that are more suited for managing state on a page.
 For medium-sized Rails applications in particular, [StimulusJS](https://stimulusjs.org) is a great option.
 For your own practice with Javascript, you may, for example, re-write the pre-existing Javascript code using StimulusJS (there will be no extra credit for this though).

+Next, read the [Iteration Instructions](../checkpoint2/iteration_instructions.md) you'll be following for future checkpoints.